How to Create a Git Alias

 cshove = !git add . && git commit -m \"$1\" && git push && :

-Use them like you’d use any other git command, by calling git shove for instance.
+When we define aliases, we use them like any other git command, i.e. by calling git shove.

 Using Aliases for Typos

-There’s another good use for aliases too – to fix common typos.
+There’s another good use for aliases too – fixing common typos.

 > git config --global help.autocorrect 30